accessor-io/evmgateway/evm-verifier/README.md

 #### Key Components:

-1. **Functions**:
+ **Functions**:
    - **`verifyInclusionProof`**: Verifies a proof that a given key/value pair is present in the Merkle trie, with the key being hashed before verification.
    - **`get`**: Retrieves the value associated with a given key, with the key being hashed before retrieval.
    - **`_getSecureKey`**: Internal function to compute the hashed version of the input key.

 #### Considerations:

-1. **Security**: Hashing the keys before storing or verifying them adds an extra layer of security.
+**Security**: Hashing the keys before storing or verifying them adds an extra layer of security.
 This practice is standard in Ethereum and helps prevent certain types of attacks.
-2. **Compatibility**: Since Ethereum's state trie hashes input keys, this library ensures compatibility with Ethereum's standard data structures.
+**Compatibility**: Since Ethereum's state trie hashes input keys, this library ensures compatibility with Ethereum's standard data structures.
-3. **Gas Efficiency**: The additional hashing step will consume more gas.
-This should be taken into account when designing contracts that use this library.
-4. **Dependency Management**: The library is heavily dependent on the `MerkleTrie` library.
+**Dependency Management**: The library is heavily dependent on the `MerkleTrie` library.
 Any changes or updates to the `MerkleTrie` library should be carefully reviewed to ensure continued compatibility and correctness.

-#### Conclusion:

-The `SecureMerkleTrie` library is crucial for contracts that interact with Ethereum's state trie, ensuring that keys are hashed in line with Ethereum's standards.
-It provides a security-enhanced interface for verifying the existence and retrieving the values of trie nodes, making it an important component for contracts requiring secure and standard-compliant trie interactions.